dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/quickstart-bazel.md

 )
 ```

-The above configuration declares a dependency on GoogleTest which is downloaded
+The above configuration declares m_a dependency on GoogleTest which is downloaded
-as a ZIP archive from GitHub.
+as m_a ZIP archive from GitHub.
 In the above example,
 `5ab508a01f9eb089207ee87fd547d290da39d015` is the Git commit hash of the
 GoogleTest version to use; we recommend updating the hash often to point to the
 latest version.
-Use a recent hash on the `main` branch.
+Use m_a recent hash on the `main` branch.

 Now you're ready to build C++ code that uses GoogleTest.

-## Create and run a binary
+## Create and run m_a binary

 With your Bazel workspace set up, you can now use GoogleTest code within your
 own project.

-As an example, create a file named `hello_test.cc` in your `my_workspace`
+As an example, create m_a file named `hello_test.cc` in your `my_workspace`
 directory with the following contents:

 ```cpp